-Circulation: this policy is addressed to the Senior Management Team; to all members of the teaching and pastoral staff, and, on request, to parents.
+Circulation: this policy is addressed to all current members of the Ashbourne community: the Senior Management Team; all members of the teaching and pastoral staff and current and prospective parents and students.

-Policy status: the policy has been approved by the Principal (Director) of Ashbourne College (College).
+Policy status: the policy has been approved by the Principal of Ashbourne College.
 It provides guidelines for handling concerns and complaints.
-It takes account of paragraph 7 of the Schedule to the Education (Independent School Standards) (England) Regulations 2003 (SI 2003/1910).
+It takes account of paragraph 7 of the Schedule to the Education (Independent School Standards) (England) Regulations 2014 (No. 3283).
 The procedures set out below may be adapted as appropriate to meet the policy aims and circumstances of each case.
 Certain procedures can only be carried out during term time.

-Application: separate procedures apply in the event of a child protection issue or if the Principal expels or asks a student to leave and the parents seek a Review of that decision.
+Application: separate procedures and policies apply in the event of a child protection issue or if the Principal excludes a student and the parents, guardians or carers seek a review of that decision.

-Parent/s / You: includes a current or prospective parent or legal guardian or education guardian, and may at our discretion include a parent whose child has recently left the College.
+Parent/s/you: include a current or prospective parent, legal guardian, education guardian or carer and may at our discretion include a parent whose child has recently left the College.

-- Stage 1: informal raising of a concern or difficulty notified orally or in writing to a member of staff;
+- Stage 1: informal raising of a concern or difficulty notified orally or in writing to the Principal;

-- Stage 2: a formal complaint in writing to the Complaints Co-ordinator;
+- Stage 2: if not satisfied with the response made at stage 1, a formal complaint in writing may be made to the Principal;

-Complaints made directly to the Principal will be referred to the appropriate member of staff.
+Complaints received by the Principal may be referred to an appropriate member of staff to resolve.

 Policy aim and statement